James A. Krauskopf

 Fax: 646 660-6701

-James A. (Jack) Krauskopf is Distinguished Lecturer and Director of the Center for Nonprofit Strategy and Management in the School of Public Affairs at Baruch College (City University of New York).
+James A. (Jack) Krauskopf is Director of the Center for Nonprofit Strategy and Management in the School of Public Affairs at Baruch College (City University of New York).
 He was previously Chief Program Officer for the 9/11 United Services Group, which was formed in 2001 to coordinate the social services organizations assisting people affected by the September 11 World Trade Center attack.
 During nearly 15 years at The New School (formerly New School for Social Research), he was Dean of the Robert J. Milano Graduate School of Management and Urban Policy, Senior Vice President for Administration and Finance, and faculty member in urban policy.

 Mr. Krauskopf has held several public sector positions, including Administrator/Commissioner of the New York City Human Resources Administration under Mayor Koch, Deputy Secretary of the Wisconsin Department of Health and Social Services (including Chairman of the Parole Board), Deputy and Acting Director of the Cleveland Department of Human Resources and Economic Development during the administration of Mayor Carl Stokes, and Director of a Rutgers University-based staff office to the Mayor of Newark.
 He served previously as President of the Corporation for Supportive Housing, and has also been a senior fellow at the Aspen Institute in New York working on human services policy issues.